netresearch/jumpstorm/README.rst

 Plugins
 -------

 In some cases you may want to have a little different setup, e.g. some special users, products, or settings.
 To achieve that, *Jumpstorm* is extendible.
 The sample configuration file already provides a ``[plugins]`` section.
-Every plugin mentioned here will be executed by running
+Every plugin mentioned there will be executed by running

 ::